affilinet/wordpress-plugin-productwidgets/trunk/README.md

 3) Press "install now" and install the plugin.
 Afterwards you will find it in your installed plugins list
 4) In the next step you just have to activate the plugin under Installed Plugins
 5) Go to Settings -> affilinet Widgets in the side navigation, enter your publisher id and your webservice password to get all of your configured Product Widgets.
 Please note, that there will be a notification displayed, if connection to the publisher webservices cannot be established
-6) You can now integrate the Product Widgets on your WordPress Website using the dropdown in your post editor or the available design -> widget for the sitebar
+6) You can now integrate the Product Widgets on your WordPress Website using the dropdown in your post editor or the available design -> widget for the sidebar

 = Required settings =

-The Settings page allows you to enter your publisher id and webservice passwort in the plugin settings.
-Please don't use your publisher account password, but the webservice pasword.
+The Settings page allows you to enter your publisher id and webservice password in the plugin settings.
+Please don't use your publisher account password, but the webservice password.
 The data is used to authenticate you and provide your Product Widgets within WordPress.
 If you don't have a webservice password yet, please login to your publisher account in the affilinet publisher portal.
 You will find your password in "Solutions -> Web Services -> Access Data".

 == Usage ==